 Ten Things to Know To Survive the Next San Francisco Housing Bubble

 Ups and downs are part and parcel of our economy.
-Generally speaking every 8 years or so we see a peak and a valley of one economic cycle.
-If this is true we are already deep into the current cycle that started as the recession ended in 2009, and in the next 3-5 years it is reasonable to imagine the economy faltering to some degree again.
+Generally speaking every 8 to 10 years or so we see a peak and a valley of one economic cycle.
+If this is true we are already deep into the current cycle that started as the recession ended in 2009, and it is reasonable to imagine the economy faltering to some degree again.

 That said there are many reasons why the current housing market, while seemingly out of control, may actually be built on a strong foundation.
 For one, San Francisco’s population is increasing at a strong clip.
 There have been numerous articles suggesting the San Francisco population will hit one million by some time in the 2030’s including this one in the SF Examiner from December 2013: San Francisco at 1 Million.
 One million people living in San Francisco!
 There are about 870,000 residents now according to San Francisco’s listing in Wikipedia, and the demand for San Francisco housing is already intense.

-During the recession I saw and learned many things about the real estate market, many perhaps I would have rather not, including tax defaults, bankruptcy, foreclosures, and short sales.
-I completed my first short sale transaction in 2010, it only took a year to close!
-It was not pleasant, but I learned a lot about the inner workings of banks and dealing with mountains of paperwork.
+During the recession I saw and learned many things about the real estate market, many, perhaps, I would have preferred not to such as: Tax defaults, bankruptcy, foreclosures, short sales.
+I completed my first short sale transaction in 2010, it took a year to close!
+It was not pleasant, but I learned a lot about the inner workings of banks and how to deal with mountains of paperwork.
 Subsequently many San Francisco agents began sending me their short sale listings.
 My closing ratio was in the high 90 percentile while nationwide it was closer to 50%!
 In 2011 I closed 15 short sale transactions out of 16 I attempted.
-In Sacramento, where one agent may have had 100 short sale listings at a time my short sale volume may not have seemed high but for San Francisco, 15 short sale transactions was a large number.
+In Sacramento, where one agent may have had 100 short sale listings at a time, my short sale volume may not have seemed high but for San Francisco, 15 short sale transactions was a large number.
 I was taking care of my regular business as well, so it was a very busy time.

 Here are 10 things I learned during the recession that seemed like things that would have been helpful for homeowners and home buyers to know before the recession hit.